 Eventually we turn off the Autostrada, and drive down a steep valley to the Vernazza train station, where the bus parks.
 We walk over to the train station, and after riding the train for four minutes we arrive in Monterosso.
 This pretty little town by the sea on the Cinque Terra (the Italian Riviera) is our home for the next two nights.

 Upon our arrival in Rome, our driver Sylvain has to maneuver through some pretty challenging turns and narrow streets to get us to the drop off point in the city at Repubblica Square.
 Driving a vehicle that large in Rome is a real challenge!
-After we schlepp our bags a few blocks to Hotel Nardizzi Americana in sprinkling rain, a bunch of us have lunch on our own at a nearby salad bar deli.
+Once we are parked, we schlepp our bags the few blocks to Hotel Nardizzi Americana in sprinkling rain.
+A bunch of us have lunch on our own at a nearby salad bar deli.
 I have a delicious prosciutto panino (we say Panini in North America, which is actually the plural form of panino in Italian).

 Three of us have dinner at Ristorante Esperia, which is a trattoria only a couple of blocks away from our hotel.
 I have Spaghetti Carbonara, which is very rich and tasty.
 We all enjoy our meals, although the wine is a bit expensive.

 September 12, 2014 – Friday – Vatican City